 What are my responsibilities while I'm a student?

 You will be required to take EDSE 310/410, a one credit course, during the fall semester as well as attend monthly meetings with other grant participants.
-You may also be required to attend some trainings during the summer.
+You may also be required to attend 4 meetings per year at Midlands Technical College.
 You must keep your GPA at a 3.0 or higher.

-This material is based upon work supported by the National Science Foundation under Grant No. (1660700)
+This material is based upon work supported by the National Science Foundation under Grant No. (1660700 and 2151036 )